anuyts/ctx-alg/Readme.md

 ### Contextual multisorted algebraic theories
 In `Cmat`, we define CMATs (contextual multisorted algebraic theories), as well as a few translations:
-- The **open** translation at any mode `m`, which yields another CMAT.
-The axioms of the equational theory of a CMAT will be expressed in terms of its open translation, to ensure that axioms are also preserved by substitution.
-- Translations to MATs:
 - The **cold** translation, which yields a free MAT with no substitution operations,
 - The **warm** translation, which yields a free MAT with substitution operations, that can be extended with
   - an equational theory about substitution
   - the axioms of the source CMAT
+Both translations have the same signature, and are indexed by a mode `m0`.
+The idea is that the contexts of the resulting MAT will be the junctors from mode `m0`.

+Note: there is currently still some code present that refers to a terminal mode `m\top`.
+I will probably remove this.

 The setup is as follows:
 - `Cmat.Signature` defines the signature of a CMAT presentation, consisting of:
   - a category of modes and junctors
   - a covariant presheaf of contexts (i.e. contexts at every mode, extensible with junctors)
+    Edit: this covariant presheaf is now the Yoneda embedding of the chosen mode `m0`.
   - custom right-hand-sides (to which we add the native RHSs for substitutions and junctor morphisms)

-  as well as 2 translations:
-  - the CMAT signature of the **open** translation at mode `m0`, where junctors from mode `m0` take the role of contexts,
+    Edit: there is no longer a native RHS for substitutions.

-  - the MAT signature of the **cold**/**warm** translation.
+  as well as the MAT signature of the **cold**/**warm** translation.

 - `Cmat.Free.Presentation` defines the presentation of a free CMAT, which is almost a RHS-indexed container, only we get to specify a junctor for every argument of every operator.
 It also defines two translations:
-  - The free CMAT presentation of the **open** translation at mode `m0`,
   - The free MAT presentation of the **cold** translation.
+  - The MAT presentation of the **hot** translation.
+    This MAT is non-free: it's equational theory expresses that substitution respects identity and composition and commutes with all operators.

 TBD